Maphackathon/data-sets/Ballads/README.md

 The Difficult Batchelor (HCA 32/160/18, http://discovery.nationalarchives.gov.uk/details/r/C14514131) is also a little racy but once again it is the woman who has, very firmly, the upper hand.
 This one was definitely owned by a sailor and is strangely hummable even without a tune.
 The first three lines presumably solo and then on the fourth line everyone joins in.

 The Shepherd's Holiday (SP 35/22/62, http://discovery.nationalarchives.gov.uk/details/r/C15389119) is an innocent seeming ballad to the singer's "dearest dear" but the government seemed to believe this was James Stuart, son of James II.
-The ballad unwisely states it was printed "printed for Flora, at the sign of Aurora, in Turn-again Lane", allowing this alleged den of Catholic sympathy to be georeferenced.
+The ballad unwisely states it was printed "printed for Flora, at the sign of Aurora, in Turn-again Lane", allowing this alleged den of Catholic sympathy to be georeferenced (and raided by the authorities).

 Two other tunes no self-respecting 18th century mariner would have been without are Hearts of Oak (https://www.youtube.com/watch?v=K3_GiLXK_KM) and Richard Leveridge's 'The Roast Beef of Old England' (https://www.youtube.com/watch?v=v5lhjYzbfco) which remains something of an earworm after nearly 300 years.